The legal definition of CSE, published by HM Government on 16 February 2017 is:

 “The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.”

-There are children in Redbridge who are being sexually exploited.
-We know this because the sexual exploitation of children and young people has been identified throughout the UK, in both rural and urban areas, and in all parts of the world.
-It affects boys and young men, as well as girls and young women.
+There are children in Redbridge who are being exploited.
+There are different types, the main ones being criminal exploitation and sexual exploitation, which can occur independently or together.
+We know this because exploitation of children and young people has been identified throughout the UK, in both rural and urban areas, and in all parts of the world.
+It affects boys and young men and girls and young women.

 The Police and the Council have sent letters to hotels, guesthouses and taxi companies in Redbridge asking them to sign a pledge and commit to tackling the issue.
 Along with the letter businesses will also receive awareness raising materials that they are free to use and display.